kakaloka/Trout-Bog/README.md

 **Step 3**: Blast again "no hit" annotated nitrogenase (after step 2) against the entire JGI/IMG collection of SAGs and MAGs

-Download the file with blast information....

-Example: you can an example of the file in the folder lklllll
+Download the files with blast information from JGI/IMG.
+You can find all the files downloaded from JGI in the folder IMG_analysis included in this repository (the files are named missingGenes* and are organized into folders (per sample) and the folder name represent the sample code., e.g, IHUZ, IHXY .....).

-**Step 4**: Filter out: chlorophyllide reductase gene and select only nitrogenase gene taxonomic annotation following this criteria:
+**Step 4**: Filter out: chlorophyllide reductase gene and select only nitrogenase gene taxonomic annotation following this criteria: e-value < 10-20 and a percentage of identity > 95%

 Type in the command line: